vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 ## Data Exploration
-We performed data exploration on New York City data and it is as shown below
+We performed data exploration on New York City data and it is as shown below.

 ### Listings.csv
 In order to get a general understanding of the listings data, we generated some exploratory graphs to visualize patterns and groupings.